-New equipment included the digital court system for recording of proceedings in active court rooms and an audio visual remand system, which links to the Department of Correctional Services for facilitation of postponements and other matters via video conference.
+New equipment included the digital court system for recording of proceedings in active court rooms and an audio visual remand system, which links to the DCS for facilitation of postponements and other matters via video conference.

-The Regional and High court rooms are fitted with CCTV equipment, two-way facilities and waiting rooms for facilitation of sexual offences cases involving minors.
+The Regional and High Court rooms are fitted with CCTV equipment, two-way facilities and waiting rooms for facilitation of sexual offences cases involving minors.

-The new court building will bring dignity to the manner in which justice services are administered in the communities of Inanda, Phoenix, KwaMashu, Ntuzuma and surrounding areas, especially since services at the old court site were limited.
+The new court building will bring dignity to the manner in which justice services are administered in the communities of Inanda, Phoenix, KwaMashu, Ntuzuma and surrounding areas, especially since services at the old Court site were limited.

-Through the construction of courts, the right of everyone to have any dispute resolved by the application of the law in a fair public hearing before a court is guaranteed.
+Through the construction of courts, the right of everyone to have any dispute resolved by the application of the law in a fair public hearing before a Court is guaranteed.